amanraj-creator/GFG-POTD/README.md

 # Demo
-This repo is all about the various tasks assigned during my internships.
+This repo is all about the various tasks completed during my Internship of Cybersecurity and C++ Programming.